suraj95/Spark-on-Docker/README.md

 Master will be running at localhost:8080 and workers will be running at localhost:8081, localhost:8082 and localhost:8083 respectively (refer to screenshots folder).
 I have currently just manually copy pasted configurations in the docker-compose file for each worker, but there should be a more efficient way to do this.
 I will keep you posted.

+Docker "scale" command is deprecated in version 3, and we cannot use "replicas" option in "deploy" setting of the docker-compose.yml file because it only takes effect when deploying to a swarm with docker stack deploy, and is ignored by docker-compose up and docker-compose run.

 # Running Spark Applications